-- S 1.10 A sample of fish must be examined during, and at the end of the process and checked to ensure that there are no signs of consciousness. - S 1.11 The results of these checks must be recorded and be made available to the RSPCA Assured Assessor or RSPCA Farm Livestock Officer (FLO). - S 1.12 All blood and mucus from killing operations must be contained and disposed of ashore.
+- Killing efficiency must be continuously monitored to ensure that every fish is effectively stunned/killed and S 1.9 does not regain consciousness prior to death. - S 1.10 A sample of fish must be examined during, and at the end of the process and checked to ensure that there are no signs of consciousness. - S 1.11 The results of these checks must be recorded and be made available to the RSPCA Assured Assessor or RSPCA Farm Livestock Officer (FLO). - S 1.12 All blood and mucus from killing operations must be contained and disposed of ashore.

-(j) The RSPCA is examining all new developments associated with the killing of farmed fish.
+$\left(m{i} ight)$ The RSPCA is examining all new developments associated with the killing of farmed fish.
 If any of these alternative methods are shown to maintain or enhance the welfare of the fish, then consideration will be given to incorporating them into the RSPCA welfare standards in the future.